KailinTong/Udacity-Project-3-Collab-Compet/Report.md

 ## Ideas for Future Work
-At the beginning of training, it is really difficult for the agent get some rewards.
+At the beginning of training, it is really difficult for the agent to get some rewards.
 Prioritized experience replay might be helpful.

 It will be interesting  to try MADPPG in the environment.